Mathabathapam/Digital-Clock/README.md

-# Digital-Clock
+# About my first project on Github
-My first project on GitHub
+HTML5, CSS3 and JavaScript was used to create a functional clock with real-time.